hipposareevil/books/README.md

 # Endpoints
 Docker containers are used to house the Nginx frontend proxy (API Gateway), the backend databases, and each of the microservices.
-All calls will be routed through the frontend proxy (API gateway) and delegated to one of the microservices.
+All calls will be routed through gateay and delegated to one of the microservices.

 ![Books Structure](https://github.com/hipposareevil/books/blob/master/diagrams/structure.png)